 (Posted July 2023)

-If you are following the PEP Capstone 2 program, you are writing the Mock CFE this weekend on August 5 and 6.
+If you are following the PEP Capstone 2 program, you are writing the Mock CPA Common Final Examination (CFE) this weekend on August 5 and 6.
 It is very draining, to say the least, to do those two days back-to-back (especially if you have been working all week and going back to work on Monday).
 What should you consider when writing the Mock CFE?

 CFE Day 2 Case